nmillare/nextgenea/5. Development/2. Activity Manager/readme.md

 ![Activity Manager](https://github.com/I304296/nextgenea/blob/main/images/businessstrategyreport.png)

+12.11.
+The EA should create the ‘Business Model Canvas’.
+This Artifact must be created by Industry to better support the EA’s (FIR identify as GAP) -> Check if generic exists already as Diagram or Report in LeanIX

-12. Discussing with Relevant Stakeholder Core Business Process Steps (Level 3 or 4) based on Industry and Enterprise Domain -> The platform will Link to the documentation from the FIR workstream with the relevant info by Industry and Enterprise Domain
+13. Discussing with Relevant Stakeholder Core Business Process Steps (Level 3 or 4) based on Industry and Enterprise Domain -> The platform will Link to the documentation from the FIR workstream with the relevant info by Industry and Enterprise Domain

 10. Identification of Core Business Capabilities for the ‘As-Is’ and ‘To-be’ landscapes